sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

 solve_univariate_inequality.
 ```

-## Reduce a system of inequalities algebraically
+## Reduce a System of Inequalities Algebraically

 You can create your inequalities, then reduce the system as a list: